 (b) to make an election under subsection (1).

-[Section 60C inserted by No. 27 of 1969 s.
-11; amended by No. 49 of 1996 s.
+[Section 60C inserted: No. 27 of 1969 s.
+11; amended: No. 49 of 1996 s.
 64.]

 60D.
 Commutation of Fund share of pension

 (1) Subject to this section, a contributor who retires on or after the appointed day and thereby becomes entitled to receive pension under section 60, may, within the period commencing one month prior to and ending 3 months after the date of his retirement, elect to commute the whole or any part of the Fund share of his pension to an equivalent entitlement by way of a lump sum payment.